PsychNeuro/ed1/book/glossary.md

 are things that can be measured in scientific research studies, such as IQ, number of vocabulary words, etc.  The +independent-variable is manipulated in an +experimental study, while the +dependent-variable is recorded to determine if there was an effect of the manipulation.

 #### ventral
-is an anatomical term that refers to the physically lower, bottom-most portion of a brain structure, which is the opposite of +dorsal.
+is an anatomical term that refers to the **lower**, **bottom** portion of a brain structure, which is the opposite of +dorsal.
 As a very broad generalization (which is thus sometimes wrong), ventral (and +medial) areas are associated with more emotional-level processing, e.g., in the ventral striatum of the +basal-ganglia and ventral +medial +frontal cortex (and ventral +hippocampus in rats).
 However, ventral areas of +posterior +neocortex are associated with recognizing objects, so that is different.

 ## W